dasuday/Trains/README.md

 Trains2.java: Modified Trains.java to have a method based implementation.

-The next stage is to drive the process with a testfile.
+The next stage would be to drive the process with a testfile.